 - Early Childhood Special Education Practicum (ECE 495-ECSE)

 Students will be in self-contained special education or inclusive preK-3rd grade classrooms and/or infant-toddler programs for 120 hours (equivalent of 3 full weeks) during the semester.
 Students will engage in all activities related to educating young children with special needs, including attending IEP/IFSP meetings, creating and supporting individual goals with planned activities and documenting progress.

 - AGED/FCSE 295 Practicum

-Ag Ed and FCS Ed majors spend a minimum of 20 hours observing and participating in teaching and teaching-related activities within the fields of family and consumer sciences education or agricultural education in this early field experience.
+Agricultural Education and Family and Consumer Sciences Education majors spend a minimum of 20 hours observing and participating in teaching and teaching-related activities within the fields of family and consumer sciences education or agricultural education in this early field experience.

 - EDFN 352 Field Experience

 For most, this is secondary/K-12 majors’ first experience in classrooms.
 The students earn 25 “experience points” through 25 unique experiences.
 Each experience would be a brief time in a classroom (perhaps a single class period) to observe and assist.

 Teacher candidates in Agricultural or Family and Consumer Sciences Education will participate at .5 level in Residency I field experience.
 They will be in the classroom one day per week, or the equivalent, throughout the semester.
 They will have experiences in industry settings for the remainder of the semester.
 The school placement may be in a different classroom than for EDFN 454.